AzureADQuickStarts/AppModelv2-WebApp-OpenIDConnect-nodejs/README.md

 passport.authenticate('azuread-openidconnect', {session: false});
 ```

-In this app we use `express-session` for session middleware.
-For the session store required by `express-session`, you can choose `memoryStore` (the default session store provided by `express-session`), or `mongoDB`, using the `useMongoDBSessionStore` option in config.js.
-Note that `memoryStore` is for development purpose only, for production you should use `mongoDB` or other [compatible session stores](https://github.com/expressjs/session#compatible-session-stores).

 ### Step 5: Run the application

+* Start mongoDB service.

-If you are using mongoDB session store in app, you have to install mongoDB and start the service first.
-Then you can run:
+If you are using mongoDB session store in this app, you have to install mongoDB and start the service first.
+If you are using the default session store, you can skip this step.

+* Run the app.

+Use the following command in terminal.

 * `$ node app.js`